Explain what is meant by an isotope and state that an element may have more than one isotope

 What is an Isotope?

-An isotope is a form of an element that has the same number of protons but a different number of neutrons in its nucleus.
-This means isotopes of the same element have the same atomic number but different mass numbers.
+An isotope is a form of an element that has the same number of protons but a different number of neutrons.
+This means isotopes of an element have the same atomic number but different mass numbers.

 The atomic number (Z) defines the element.
-The mass number (A) is the sum of protons and neutrons (A = Z + N, where N is the number of neutrons).
+The mass number (A) is the sum of protons and neutrons in the nucleus.

 Isotopes of an Element

-It is a fundamental concept in nuclear physics that an element may have more than one isotope.
-This is because the number of neutrons in the nucleus can vary even though the number of protons remains constant.
+It is a fundamental concept in chemistry and physics that an element may have more than one isotope.
+This is because the number of neutrons in the nucleus can vary, even though the number of protons remains constant.

-Isotope Atomic Number (Z) Mass Number (A) Number of Protons Number of Neutrons
+Isotope Mass Number (A) Atomic Number (Z) Protons Neutrons